 The Working Group noted the request for more consideration as to how demand and generation connections share transmission assets and whether the solutions provide the best cost reflectivity for how transmission asset costs are shared between these.
 The Working Group agreed to review this against each of the options.

 The Working Group noted the suggested to increase the cross-code collaboration between this CP and CMP460.
 The Working Group discussed that the current direction of travel for CMP460 was for full socialisation and that, if approved, it would make the DCUSA solutions superfluous, as no costs would be passed through.
 The Working Group also discussed that the solutions developed under this CP are not dependant on those developed under CMP460, and that it could not be taken as read that any of the solutions (under this CP or CMP460) would be approved.
-It was therefore agreed to continue with he development of the solutions under this CP.
+It was therefore agreed to continue with the development of the solutions under this CP.

 Question 10: Do you consider that any of the options would significantly better facilitate the DCUSA Charging Objectives?
 Please give supporting reasons.